glpi-project/glpi/devspaces/README.md

                 git clone --recursive https://github.com/trilogy-group/glpi.git

-    * If you want to clone the repository inside the `/data` folder you will need to firt clean it (**CAUTION: if it is bonded, the files in local environment will be deleted too**):
+    * If you want to clone the repository inside the `/data` folder you will need to first clean it (**CAUTION: if it is bonded, the files in local environment will be deleted too**):

                 cd /data
                 rm -rf .* *